yalexhwang/marti-study-room/README.md

 at once, they are passed to the service as an array, prompting the service to make consecutive AJAX calls.`$q.all` was used to make sure all requests are returned before calling the callback function.
 - **Opening a Port**: When the application was deployed to my server initially, no data was being returned from the database.
-The application was listenting to port 3000, the default value set by Express generator.
+The application was listening to port 3000, the default value set by Express generator.
 It turned out that port 3000 was already in use by another application on my server.
 I opened another port and allowed inbound traffic to it on AWS.

 ##Future Implementation